 Public Roads (Road Tours):

 The Nürburgring is infamous amongst insurance companies, and as mentioned in the ‘driving your own car on track’ scenario above – usually there is no insurance at all.
-This also applies to companies, not just individuals, and we need to protect our significant investment (our cars) to ensure that we can continue offering our services to our customers.
+The difficulty in getting Nürburgring-friendly insurance also applies to companies not just individuals!
+All of our cars carry insurance for the track – as we need to protect our significant investment (our cars) to ensure that we can continue offering our services to our customers.

-Just think – how would you feel about letting someone you didn’t know drive your own pride and joy?
+We feel the same about our cars, like you would feel about letting someone you don’t know drive your own pride and joy!

 A fully written off car is very, very unusual, and you only pay for the damage you actually cause.